-Evaluation of the Effectiveness of Resonant Voice Therapy in Patients With Functional Voice Disorder
+Evaluation of the Effectiveness of Resonant Voice Therapy in Patients with Functional Voice Disorder

-dc.contributor.author Bengisu, S.
+dc.contributor.author Bengisu, Serkan

 dc.date.accessioned 2025-03-10T21:19:10Z